 The Graduate School of Education and Psychology conducts one annual commencement ceremony in mid-May at the University's Malibu campus.
 Parents, spouses, relatives, and friends of graduating students are welcome to attend.
-Students who complete all degree requirements by the end of the Summer term may apply for permission to participate in the ceremony.
+Students who complete all degree requirements by the end of the Summer term may participate in the ceremony.
 Attendance at the commencement ceremony is expected of all graduating students.